 RACE DATES AND OVERVIEW:

-Saturday 28 July 2018 – Sydney Gold Coast Yacht Race (Separate NOR / Entry) Cat 2
+Saturday 28 July 2018 – Noakes Sydney Gold Coast Yacht Race (Separate NOR / Entry) Cat 2

-Introduced in 1986 by the Cruising Yacht Club of Australia as ‘the great winter escape’, the Land Rover Sydney Gold Coast is second only in status to the Rolex Sydney Hobart Yacht Race among ocean races conducted by the club.
+Introduced in 1986 by the Cruising Yacht Club of Australia as ‘the great winter escape’, the Noakes Sydney Gold Coast Yacht Race is second only in status to the Rolex Sydney Hobart Yacht Race among ocean races conducted by the club.
 The 384nm course starts off Nielson Park on the final Saturday in July where the fleet turns left out of Sydney Heads towards the finish line off Main Beach on the Gold Coast.